-Who is Eligible to Obtain E-2 Visa Status?
+Who is Eligible for E-2 Investor Visa?

 E-2 Visa is a non-immigrant visa allowing individuals from a Treaty Country (see E-2 Visa country list here) to reside and work in the United States for a US company in which they (or other people from the same Treaty Country) have invested a substantial amount of money.